A guide on how to mitigate foreign exchange risk

 If a country’s currency has depreciated in value, its goods and services will be cheaper for buyers overseas.
 If the currency has appreciated in value, those prices will be more expensive for international buyers.
 So, what can you do to mitigate foreign exchange risk?

-How to reduce foreign exchange risk
+How to mitigate foreign exchange risk for your business

 There are several different FX risk management strategies available to organisations looking to make the most of their foreign currency exposure.
 Also known as ‘currency hedging’, these strategies offer protection from currency volatility potentially resulting in a loss by fixing the exchange rate to a known quantity.
 When done properly, it can offset any losses to create more consistency in currency exchange budgeting.